top of page

 I have had the privilege of growing up surrounded by interesting objects and furniture with a well documented provenance – mainly from the Holtermann, von Rosen and Fleming families.
 My interest in these objects and especially furniture in early modern Scandinavia, was there from the beginning.

 Work in progress – my research will hopefully result in a book.
-In January this year, I received a generous printing grant from Riddarhuset and right now I am applying for a grant to be able to carry out a dendrochronological analysis of the wood in a number of old chairs.
+In January 2023, I received a generous printing grant from Riddarhuset and right now I am applying for a grant to be able to carry out a dendrochronological analysis of the wood in a number of old chairs.
 This is very interesting, as it can often be very difficult to more precisely date these pieces of furniture, as the provenance is often non-existent.

 As part of the work with the research, I have curated two mini exhibitions at Mälsåker and Örbyhus castle this summer.
-There is also a feature where I discuss the baroque drain phenomenon in Talkshow in P1, Sveriges Radio
+By late fall the whole Collection Will be presented at Salsta castle.

 If you are interested in knowing more about my research or if you are researching the subject yourself, do not hesitate to send me an email.